9 Best Lightweight 2-person Tents under 200$ for Backpacking & Bike Touring

 Climate: 3-Season Tents VS 4-Season Tents

 For most of the trips, a 3-season tent should be enough.
-With a decent sleeping bag, you should be able to stay warm down to 0°C, so if you don’t plan to venture in colder climates, you can go for a 3-season.
+With a decent sleeping bag, you should be able to stay warm down to 0°C, so if you don’t plan to venture into colder climates, you can go for a 3-season.

 Check our full guide